 We don’t really differentiate between physical phone calls with numbers or VoIP calls because they ultimately serve the same function, but we did include both types of apps on the list.
-We do recommend VoIP over physical calls, though, because Internet is available basically everywhere and it’s a lot easier.
+We do recommend VoIP over physical calls, though, because the Internet is available basically everywhere, and it’s a lot easier.
 Here are the best free calls apps for Android!
 You can also click here to check out the best free call apps and sites for PC, Mac, Linux, and iOS!

 Price: Free with in-app purchases